 Not all is lost.
 The most pressing task now is the intelligent phasing out of fossil fuels.
 We should subsidize research in all aspects of clean energy, particularly storage.
 When it arrives, cheaper clean energy will displace most fossil fuels all over the world — and thus truly move the needle.

 Global Climate Change contains the authors’ best efforts to simplify and shed light (primarily from an economic perspective) on the relevant data.
 It provides objective quantitative assessments of the issues with a focus on common sense.
 It tells the unvarnished truth in the most accurate and objective manner possible.
 It holds no cows sacred.
 Whether truths are inconvenient or unwelcome is irrelevant.
 This book may well appeal to and offend readers of all stripes.
 The authors welcome the debate.

 Teaching slides are here.

 We have only one goal: to get the science as correct and fair as we possibly can.
 We have no horse in this race.
 We welcome all corrections.
-If something is incorrect, please point us (via email) to a specific passage in our draft that is incorrect and to the evidence why it is incorrect (or simply misleading).
+If something is incorrect, please point us (via email) to a specific passage in our book that is incorrect and to the evidence why it is incorrect (or simply misleading).
 (We have zero interest in peddling climate denial or climate activism.
 Please do not email philosophical exceptions or emails about how dangerous it is to tell audiences about X, because doing so would harm a cause.
 We are not writing this book as activists, although we do view ourselves as environmentalists.)